NiryoRobotics/niryo_one_industrial_demonstrators/README.md

 # Niryo One Demonstrator

-You will find here four industrial demonstrators you can make with Niryo One
+You will find here four demonstrators you can make with Niryo One

+* A vision Tic Tac Toe (vision kit needed)

-* A Tic Tac Toe game
+* A Tic Tac Toe (mechanical parts needed)

 * A pick and place industrial demonstrator with a scale in two formats